jbullfrog81/football-play-simulator/README.md

 # football-play-simulator

-Program to simulate American Football plays
+Program for 7 on 7 American Flag Football teams to build and simulate their playbooks.

 ## Menu